orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 Examples of threats A-DAP can help expose:

-- later alteration of decision records,
+- later alteration of decision records
-- mismatch between explanation and committed record,
+- mismatch between explanation and committed record
-- substitution of outputs,
+- substitution of outputs
-- inconsistent reconstruction,
+- inconsistent reconstruction
-- missing or invalid commitments,
+- missing or invalid commitments
-- unverifiable custody claims,
+- unverifiable custody claims
-- and dependency concentration.
+- dependency concentration

 Examples of threats outside the basic scope:

-- total collusion among all parties,
+- total collusion among all parties
-- compromised hardware root of trust,
+- compromised hardware root of trust
-- malicious timestamp authority,
+- malicious timestamp authority
-- false data at origin,
+- false data at origin
-- lawful but unfair decision logic,
+- lawful but unfair decision logic
-- incorrect model design,
+- incorrect model design
-- institutional refusal to act on evidence.
+- institutional refusal to act on evidence

 A-DAP does not eliminate trust.